upullit/Bean-Scene-Backend/README.md

 A repo for all of the backend of the bean scene ordering system

 This will contain the mongodb database for the menu

+MongoDB files are constantly modifying themselves so be aware of commits